Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-johanna Williams says a few months ago
+johanna Williams says 11 months ago

 Is there a way or diet that can reduce the swelling in your feet and ankles?
 I know you can limit salt.
 Thank you!